 The perfect building, built just for YABTC is just shy of 10,000 square feet, and has become too small to accommodate the volume of students and the new larger ring sizes required by the AKC.
 The Club intends to build a larger building, with outdoor trial and training rings, and a pond so that classes will be possible for water rescue, hunting, earthwork, tracking and herding.

 The Finance Committee has been revived, and fundraising is one of the top goals.
 We have finished paying off the loan for the 8 acres of property we purchased in 2005.
-The construction project will begin in the summer of 2013, with a fall completion date.
+The construction project will begin in the fall of 2013, with a winter completion date.
 The new building will measure about 105' wide by 175' in length.
 It will be about double the size of the rented building.